 Aulani – A Disney Resort & Spa is unquestionably number one on our list.
 You can’t beat the location of this beautiful Resort.
 Vacationing in Hawaii is a dream come true, but add a heavy dose of Mickey Mouse, and you’ve got yourself the vacation of a lifetime.
 Why wouldn’t you want to call this Resort home?
 If you are a DVC member already, you’ve got to add this Resort to your list of vacation destinations.
 And if you aren’t a DVC member, we’re sure Aulani will persuade you otherwise.

 Disney’s BoardWalk Inn is located at one of the most gorgeous (and convenient) locations in all of Walt Disney World.
 Modeled after the Atlantic City BoardWalk at the turn-of-the-century, Disney’s BoardWalk Inn is a waterfront resort located within walking distance of Disney’s Hollywood Studios and Epcot theme parks.
-The DVC accommodations are top notch, the dining is excellent, and the pool is almost as good as Typhoon Lagoon water park.
+The DVC accommodations are top notch, the dining is excellent, and a very underrated swimming pool.
 Don’t believe us?
 Check it out for yourself.

 3. Disney’s Polynesian Village Resort